How to set-up ADF Pipeline from Oracle Fusion Cloud to Snowflake Using BI Connector

 Either:

-• Select an existing Snowflake Linked Service configured to point to your destination Snowflake database.
+• Select an existing Snowflake Linked Service configured to point to your Snowflake.

 OR